St. Nicholas Kirche (New York City): Later years

 In 1914 the number of parishioners was about 600.
 The church property at that time was valued at $445,000, with $200,000 encumbrance.
-The basement of the church was used by the Slovenian Catholics, who were attended by a Franciscan from Brooklyn.
+The basement of the church was used by the Slovenian Catholics, who were attended by a Franciscan from Brooklyn, until 1916 when they built the Slovenian Church of St. Cyril on St. Marks Place.
 The societies in the parish were: Rosary, Corpus Christi, Agony of Our Lord, Confraternity of the Sacred Heart, four sodalities of the Blessed Virgin Mary, Conference of St. Vincent de Paul Society, St. Nicholas' and St. Aloysius' societies, and the St. Nicholas' School Association.
 The school had an attendance of 155 boys and 210 girls, and was taught by six Sisters of St. Dominic.

 In 1935, The New York Times said the church had "only about fifty parishioners, due to the scarcity of German Catholics in the neighborhood."
 By mid-century, the continued demographic shift led to the end of church services and closure of the parochial school.
 The church of St. Nicholas was sold in 1960 and demolished, the plot turned into a parking lot for the adjacent Village View Houses, which opened in 1964.